-- Magistrate's hearing if the hearing was before a magistrate, the Magistrate's Report and Recommendations will be reviewed by a judge (10 days after the Report is issued).
-A judgment will be signed unless either side files a Notice of Exceptions disputing the magistrate's recommendations.
-If no exceptions are filed the clerk's office will mail the Judgment for Absolute Divorce usually within two (2) to three (3) weeks of the hearing date. - Judge's hearing if the hearing was before a judge you will receive your Judgment once the judge's chambers has completed it and forwarded it to the clerk for docketing and mailing.
-If a lawyer was involved in the case, the judge will likely instruct him or her to prepare and send a Judgment to the court for the judge's review and signature.
+- o Magistrate's hearing if the hearing was before a magistrate, the Magistrate's Report and Recommendations will be reviewed by a judge.
+A judgment will be signed unless any party files written exceptions disputing the magistrate's recommendations.
+A party may file exceptions with the clerk within 10 days of the magistrate's announcement of the recommendations on the record or if the recommendations are not announced on the record, within 10 days of the date of service of the Magistrate's Report and Recommendations on the party.
+Upon being served with exceptions filed by a party, any opposing party may file exceptions within the original time period to file exceptions, or within 10 days of service of the original exceptions, whichever is later.
+Exceptions shall be in writing and shall set forth the asserted error with particularity.
+Any matter not specifically set forth in the exceptions is waived unless the court finds that justice requires otherwise.
+If no exceptions are filed the clerk's office will mail the Judgment for Absolute Divorce usually within two (2) to three (3) weeks of the hearing date. - o Judge's hearing - if the hearing was before a judge you will receive your Judgment once the judge's chambers has completed it and forwarded it to the clerk for docketing and mailing.
+If an attorney was involved in the case, the judge may instruct him or her to prepare and send a Judgment to the court for the judge's review and signature.